rackerlabs/technical-blog/content/blog/2020-02-24-manage-postgresql-extensions-on-the-objectrocket-service/index.md

 metaDescription: "The PostgreSQL (Postgres) extensions ecosystem is extremely robust and provides a wide array of additional capabilities to Postgres."
 ogTitle: "Manage PostgreSQL extensions on the ObjectRocket service"
 ogDescription: "The PostgreSQL (Postgres) extensions ecosystem is extremely robust and provides a wide array of additional capabilities to Postgres."
+slug: "manage postgresql extensions on the objectrocket service"
 ---

 *Originally published February 13, 2020 at ObjectRocket.com/blog.*